Do You Really Need A Mobile App? Browser vs. Mobile

 Native vs Mobile: What’s the Difference?

-A Web App is an internet-enabled app that is accessible via the mobile device’s web browser.
-These apps don't’ need to be downloaded onto the users mobile devices - think Safari web browser.
-So these don’t even really seem like what we traditionally think of when we think of an application, they really have more uncommon with a website that may look like native applications.
-The
+Web development for restaurants is an internet-enabled app that is accessible via the mobile device’s web browser.
+These apps don't need to be downloaded onto the users mobile devices - think Safari web browser.
+So these don’t seem like a traditional application.
+They really have more in common with a website even though they may look like native applications.

-From the POV of the mobile device user, some native and web apps look and even work in similar ways, and you can even develop both native and web apps to widen the reach - generally the first thing you should think about is do you want to develop a user-centric app or an application-centric app.
+From the POV of the mobile device user, some native and web apps look and even work in similar ways.
+You can develop both native and web apps to widen the reach - generally the first thing you should think about is — do you want to develop a user-centric app or an application-centric app?

-Regarding making money on these apps, it can be harder to monetize with native apps than web apps for a few reasons.
-Primarily, web apps are more friendly to you using advertisements, charging membership fees, or things like that.
+Regarding making money on these apps — it can be harder to monetize with native apps than web apps for a few reasons.
+Primarily, web apps are more friendly to the use of advertisements, charging membership fees, or things like that.
 However, where the app store would take care of your revenue and commission if you are a native app, you would need to set up your own payment system with a Web app.

 Overall - Although there are only two options, the choice is not crystal clear as to which might be the best method, and is highly contingent on a variety of factors that you and your team should deeply consider.
 If budget allows, it would be wise to consider developing both to reach the largest audience.